Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Read my full bio here.

-While capital gains tax can feel like a significant obstacle, there are several strategies you can use to defer, reduce, or even eliminate the tax burden.
-Here are 11 effective ways to do this and protect the profits from the sale of your business:
+While the tax on the sale of a business can feel like a significant obstacle, there are several strategies you can use to defer, reduce, or even eliminate the tax burden.

 Assets held for over one year are taxed at the more favorable long-term capital gains rates.
 On the other hand, those sold within a year are taxed as short-term gains at higher ordinary income tax rates.